They were once Biden’s biggest fans. What do they think of him now?

 When voters made Biden the first president since Franklin Roosevelt to see his party pick up Senate seats in the first midterm of his presidency, one of the driving factors behind that success was turnout among the youngest generation of voters.
 Those members of Gen Z (or Zoomers) — people who were born in 2004 at the latest — voted overwhelmingly for Democrats in races held across the US.
 Predictions from pundits that Biden would be unpopular with young voters or unable to connect with them were summarily refuted.

-One of those young voters is Aiden Kohn-Murphy, a Harvard University freshman whose Gen Z for Change nonprofit grew out of a “TikTok for Biden” account he created during the 2020 election.
+One of those young voters is Aidan Kohn-Murphy, a Harvard University freshman whose Gen Z for Change nonprofit grew out of a “TikTok for Biden” account he created during the 2020 election.
 The group now boasts over 500 creators who create pro-Biden content.
 They claim to have a combined following of 540 million people.

 Kohn-Murphy told The Independent that in his view, the president has been “incredibly successful” over his first two years in office.